 American Society of Clinical Oncology (ASCO) provides a form for people to record important information about the given treatment, the need for future checkups and cancer tests, the potential for long-term and/or late effects of treatment and ideas to improve health.
 There is a general ASCO Survivorship Care Plan form that covers all cancers.
+There is also a Diffuse Large B-Cell Lymphoma Survivorship Care Plan.
 Visit cancer.net and click "Survivorship."
 Then select "Follow-up Care After Cancer Treatment" to download (www.cancer.net/survivorship/follow-care-after-cancertreatment/asco-cancer-treatment-and-survivorship-care-plans).